Suzi Mansour's Lab Page

 The inner ear, which mediates the sensations of hearing and balance, is derived almost entirely from a small patch of ectodermal cells that are specified for an otic fate early in fetal development.
 Through a series of tissue interactions that are mediated by secreted signaling molecules, otic cells undertake complex processes of morphogenesis and differentiation to achieve their final functional form.
 Abnormalities of these processes lead to congenital deafness, which is the most common human sensory disorder.
 To better understand these disorders, my laboratory employs genetic and molecular approaches to identify and characterize genes that are important for the development and/or function of the mouse inner ear.

+Fig. 1.
 (A) An E15.5 mouse embryo was cleared and its inner ear filled with latex paint.
-(B) Section taken through and E18.5 mouse cochlear duct showing expression of Dusp6 (purple).
+(B) Section taken through an E18.5 mouse cochlear duct showing expression of Dusp6 (purple).

 Cochlear duct section stained with antibodies directed against MYO7A (green) and CD44 (red) reveals sensory hair cells and supporting cells in the mouse inner ear.